-ASTALI Jewelry is designed and hand-made by Los Angeles-based artist, Shannon De Jong.
-Since her childhood in rural Iowa, she has been collecting discarded objects and re-purposing them into something new and useful.
-She eventually began to customize jewelry and would find ways to turn just about anything into an adornment.
+ASTALI Jewelry is designed and hand-made by Los Angeles-based creator, Shannon De Jong.
+Since her childhood in rural Iowa, she has been collecting discarded objects and re-purposing them into something new and interesting.
+She eventually began to customize jewelry and would find ways to turn just about any object into an adornment.

-When she is not making jewelry, Shannon is usually hanging out with her 6-year-old son, California Jones, who loves exploring in her studio.
-She also shares her work space with 4 chinchillas that have been along for her ride since the beginning.
+When she is not making jewelry, Shannon is usually hanging out with her 7-year-old son, California Jones, and her 6-year-old step-son, Jonas.
+She also shares her work space with 3 chinchillas that have been along for her ride since the beginning.

 P.S.
 People often ask, "But where did the word ASTALI come from - is that your name?"
 Shannon's answer: "It comes from the lyrics to a song that I misunderstood and ran with anyway, a long time ago.
 If you want to know which song it was, we have to share a 6-pack first." ;)